gnachman/iTerm2/README.md

 * Non-fullscreen windows have a thin border
 * Tabs are small, dark and non-intrussive
 * Remove the AutoUpdates (Sparkle framework)
-* Search entry is now dark and toggleable with CMD+F
+* Search entry is now dark and toggleable with CMD+f
 * Removed the integrated SSH client functionality (buggy)
-* Avoid blurry effects (leaky and slow)
+* Avoid blurry and transparency effects (leaky and slow)
+* Added more fonts as default (Agave, Profont, Firacode, ...)
+* Support CMD+F to toggle foreground (always-on-top)
-* Disabled proprietary escape codes
+* Disabled proprietary escape codes, as well as others with bugs (set-title, ..)
 * Disable force-touch actions that preview URLs (better use a real browser)

 ![Therm Screenshot](therm.png)